-The Accreditation Council for Graduate Medical Education (ACGME) clinical and educational work hour rules provides a model for formulating this medical student policy.
-The aim of the student clinical and educational hours policy is to prevent the effects of sleep deprivation on students' personal safety, mental well-being and ability to study and learn.
+The pre-Step 1 curriculum is defined as all courses that students must be pass prior to sitting for the USMLE Step 1 examination.
+The aim of the student clinical and educational hour rules for the pre-Step 1 curriculum is to prevent the effects of sleep deprivation on students' personal safety, students' isolation, effects on students' mental well-being and students' ability to study and learn.